 Other options for relieving the pain and damage caused by osteoarthritis include:

 Viscosupplements.
 These medications use hyaluronic acid (or hyaluronate) to replace the synovial fluid that helps lubricate the joints, which is lost in patients with osteoarthritis.
 (Hyaluronic acid is one of the two natural lubricants in synovial fluid.)
 It is approved by the U.S. Food and Drug Administration for the treatment of knee pain in osteoarthritis patients who are unresponsive to nonpharmacologic measures and analgesic medications and who have significantly increased flares of inflammation or extensive inflammation.
+Even though FDA approved, controversy remains over the effectiveness of hyaluronic acid injections.
 The drugs, which include hyaluronan (Hyalgan) and hylan-GF-20 (Synvisc), are injected directly into the joint.
-These drugs are usually injected into the knee, but their use in other joints is also being studied.
+These drugs are usually injected into the knee, but their use in other joints is being studied.
 Injections are typically given weekly over several weeks, and the pain relief may last for a few months.
-Because it is made from rooster combs, people with sensitivity to birds, feathers, or eggs should not receive viscosupplements.
+Because it is made from rooster combs, people with sensitivity to birds, feathers or eggs should not receive viscosupplements.
 Researchers are testing whether hyaluronic acid can slow the progression of osteoarthritis.

 Physical or occupational therapy.
 The goals of occupational and physical therapy are to preserve the use of your joints, restore lost abilities, maintain your fitness, help you adapt to new levels of activity and help you maintain the ability to partake in the activities you enjoy.
 Occupational therapy can teach you how to reduce the strain on your joints during daily activity, and physical therapy can teach you exercises designed to preserve and strengthen your joints.
 Some of the therapeutic methods available include rest during flare-ups; applying heat or cold; exercise, including water exercises, strength exercises and recreational exercise; specific exercise to help you prepare for or recover from surgery if surgery is prescribed; joint protection activities and exercises; and assistive devices, such as a bath stool in your shower or a shoe horn.

 Surgery.
-Surgeons may replace affected joints with artificial joints called prostheses, which can last up to 20 years.
+A variety of surgical procedures are used to treat osteoarthritis including joint realignment, joint fusion, cartilage grafting and joint replacement.
+Surgeons may replace affected joints with artificial joints called prostheses, which can last about 20 years.
 These joints can be made from metal alloys, high-density plastic and ceramic material and can be joined to bone surfaces by special cements.
-A small percentage of these artificial joints may need revision especially after years of use.
+A small percentage of these artificial joints may need revision, especially after years of use.
 Surgeons choose the design and components of prostheses according to their patient's weight, sex, age, activity level and other medical conditions.

 The decision to perform surgery depends on several factors: level of disability, intensity of pain, weight, interference with lifestyle, age, occupation and other medical conditions.
 Currently, the majority of osteoarthritis surgery cases involve replacing the hip or knee joint, but other joints can be replaced, including thumb joints, shoulder joints and elbow joints.
 After surgery and rehabilitation, the patient usually feels less pain and swelling and can move more easily.